-The notion of rpmlists and source files has already discussed in the previous chapter when we retrieved them from the LCG-1 CVS.
+The notion of rpmlists and source files has already discussed in the previous chapter when we retrieved them from the Crossgrid CVS.
 The source files are compiled by a tool named mkxprof (make xml profile) which produces for each client node an XML file with all the profile details that were defined in the source files.
 These XML files (one for each node in the cluster) are published in the local Apache Web Server in a well known web directory where the nodes can find and retrieve them.

 Note: The tool mkxprof comes in two flavors: as a daemon service (mkxprofd) and as a standalone program (mkxprof).
 The daemon mkxprof searches for source profiles in a standard directory in the server, namely /var/obj/conf/server/source.
 Every time that is reloaded it looks in the above directory for node profiles and compiles them all.
 By using the standalone mkxprof you can compile source profiles anywhere on the disk, by passing the full-path name of one or more profiles as a parameter to the program.
-It is advisable that these two approaches are not combined together.
-Thus you should decide which solution (daemon or standalone) suits you better and stick to it.
+It is advisable to use the cg-lcfg-go script that handles the details of profile compilation with minimal user intervention